-African Parks currently has management mandates for seven parks in six different countries – Chad, Democratic Republic of Congo, Malawi, Republic of Congo, Rwanda and Zambia.
+African Parks currently has management mandates for eight parks in seven different countries – CAR, Chad, Democratic Republic of Congo, Malawi, Republic of Congo, Rwanda and Zambia.

 In addition African Parks has been invited to enter into agreements with a number of other Governments, which are at different stages of development.

 Managed by the Akagera Management Company - a joint entity between African Parks and the Rwanda Development Board

 The Bangweulu Wetlands project is managed through a partnership between African Parks, the Zambia Wildlife Authority (ZAWA) and six Chiefdoms in who's territories the park is situated.